 However, if you look through the lens of “newsworthiness”, political affiliation becomes much less important.
 In fact, you can avoid political bias by picking 3-5 headlines on the same topic from different news outlets (which the Allsides website actually provides on all major stories).
 By comparing consensus within that coverage, you quickly get a sense of “just the facts.”

 Bots, Bloggers, and Big Money

-Many people are simply exhausted with trying to determine what is real and what is fake.
+Many people are simply exhausted from trying to determine what is real and what is fake.
 They’re worried about bots.
-They aren’t sure why foreign governments have cyber military units to spread disinformation.
+They aren’t sure why foreign governments have cyber-military units to spread disinformation.
 They feel like the talking heads are always screaming at them.
-And there is always some add for a pill, appliance or burger that should make you happier.
+And there is always some ad for a pill, appliance, or burger that should make you happier.

 So, when a story pops up about a “conspiracy” that “the media ignored” it’s so tempting to click.
 However, this relies on the “poisoned well” logical fallacy.